-When I was a young account executive with Merrill Lynch in the mid-1970's, I became friendly with the top producer in our office.
-One day he shared with me one of the secrets of his success – he would only promote stocks based on whether a certain percentage of Dow Jones Industrial stocks were above or below their 39-week moving averages.
+When I was a young account executive with Merrill Lynch in the mid-1970s, I became friendly with the top producer in our office.
+One day he shared with me one of the secrets of his success – he would only promote stocks when a certain percentage of Dow Jones Industrial stocks were above their 39-week moving averages.
 Few investors knew much about moving averages back then, and there were no PCs for calculating them.
-So I dug up all the old stock charts I could find with moving averages on them and verified that this moving average filter was very useful.
+So I dug up all the old stock charts I could find with moving averages on them and verified that this moving average filter was useful.
 Not long after that, I was accepted into the PhD programs at both the University of Chicago and Wharton.
 I turned them both down based in part on the how well this moving average method had done.
 (I was also impressed with Bob Levy's research on relative strength momentum and the Nick Darvas book describing his remarkable success using momentum.)
 The efficient market hypothesis, which said the market could not be beat using publicly available information, was akin to religion in the academic world at that time.
 I had frightening visions of being burned at the stake in the University of Chicago quadrangle.

-Trend Factor: A New Determinant of Cross-SectionStock Returns by Yufeng Han and Guofu Zhou
+Trend Factor: A New Determinant of Cross-Section Stock Returns by Han, Zhou, and Zhu